yethikrishna/yeti-suna-ai/CONTRIBUTING.md

-# Contributing to OMNI Operator
+# Contributing to Suna

-Thank you for your interest in contributing to OMNI Operator!
+Thank you for your interest in contributing to Suna!
 This document outlines the contribution process and guidelines.

 ## Contribution Workflow